 - Breastfeeding hold: Mothers with smaller breasts may try V-hold with two fingers than U-hold or C-hold around the areola to make the feeding comfortable.
-Ensure that your fingers are not placed on the areola.
+Ensure that your fingers are not placed too close to the nipple.

 - Seek support: If you need more help to establish feeding positions and techniques, seek support from a certified lactation consultant.

 Breastfeeding Positions For Women With Small Breasts